I get asked this question a lot. Exactly how much should you spend on a web site?

 This change in thinking not only gets you a more cost-effective web site, it also helps you ensure you’re making it a living, breathing part of your business.

 Some businesses (but more often government), think that throwing money at a web site suddenly makes it great.
 I’ve also just talked to a client who has spent $100,000 on a web solution that is patently not working for them.

 For me, that answers the question about whether good web sites cost you lots of money.

 Now the other end of the spectrum.
 It’s an oft-repeated conversation in the web development world to hear a prospective client say ‘why would I spend $10,000 with you when my 17-year-old nephew can give me a web site for $750?’
+Or ‘why would I get a developed in when I can do the job myself on Wix?’
 The same reason why I don’t pay a high-school accounting student to do my taxes.
 Or give $20 to a 10-year-old to paint pictures to hang in my lounge room.
 You get what you pay for and this is especially the case on the web.

 Yes, there are free web tools out there to help you produce a site for no cost, but it can look like it if design/development isn’t your thing.
 Please note: I’m not advocating that free = rubbish.
 I coached a small business (they make recycled jewellery) about setting themselves online.
 They have a store through eBay, a presence on Facebook and take sales through Paypal.
 Cost?
 Nothing.
 But that’s only working for them because their audience is already in those spaces.
 My advice to them wasn’t to do that strictly on a $$$ basis.